polyaxon/polyaxon/site/integrations/private-docker-registry.md

 ## Add your private docker registries credentials

-You should just follow your provider's documentation and create a secret and / or config map.
+You should just follow your provider's documentation and create a secret and/or config map.